-So, you are wanting to understand why the world is in so much chaos.
+So, you want to understand why the world is in so much chaos.
 Why is there so much hatred, violence, and discrimination?
 Why are political ideals so apart from one another?
 Why are we always at war with someone?
 Why can’t the self-proclaimed stewards of our world agree on any of the issues facing our planet?
 Why are we so separated?
-Or perhaps you have decided that your life should mean more to you, and perhaps you are fed up with the worlds direction.
+Or perhaps you have decided that your life should mean more to you, and perhaps you are fed up with the direction of the world.
 You are not alone.

 Welcome to your new Life Sentence.
 A life sentence of changing your perceptions A life sentence of developing new understandings about yourself and the world around you, A life sentence of discovery both inside and outside of yourself.
 A life sentence to a new life where the influences and stresses from ego are recognized and understood.
 A life sentence of a healthier you.

 This is a continually changing website, and like you, it will be constantly re-created, updated and revised.
 The reason for this is, in seeking answers to the above questions, I discovered that researching conventional wisdom only supported the very negative activities that were going on in the world.
 The places I searched, to find the answers to these questions, were the very cause of the problems to which I was seeking answers.
 To find the answers I turned to the most unconventional resource I could find to ask the question, “Why?”
 I turned to myself.